IssaihPerez/Capstone-2025/EnhancementOne.md

 # **Enhancement One: Software Design and Engineering**

-This artifact was initially one of the first coding projects, from CS250, where I created a Top 5 Destinations List of locations with a link and picture for the user(s) to see and click on and explore with.
-This project was created some time in July or August of last year, and was a test to see how I would be able to improve already existing code (Java specifically) and add some more depth to it, allowing users to be able to look at pretty pictures of different locations and have a link to a travel guide for them to look at it if they get interested in the chosen location.
+This artifact was initially one of the first coding projects I worked on during my time at SNHU.
+The project's main assignment was for me to create an executable of a Top 5 Destinations List of various U.S. states with links and images connected to it.
+My main goal was to improve upon some starter code (Java specifically) I received and add some more details to the application.

 <img src="assets/images/Top5Destinations.png" alt="Top5DestinationsCMake Picture">

-I mainly chose this item to demonstrate my ability to port one project’s code from one language to another, as well as adding some improvements to it.
-I personally haven’t had much experience with C++, maybe one or two courses, and comparing it to my experience with Java or Python, I can say I am more comfortable with Java or Python.
-Being able to not only translate preexisting code from a language I am comfortable with to a language I don’t have much experience with helps showcase my skills in adapting and overcoming new challenges that I am faced with.
-After doing some research and investigations, I learned that C++ doesn’t have the same structure that Java did for this project, when listing the files/images for the user(s) to see, so I had to learn an entirely new piece of C++ tech called CMake.
-Having to learn this program or new tech was very challenging, especially as I have never used this program before and had to spend a lot of time testing and trying to fix different issues with the program.
-The artifact was improved by having newer images attached to the page, and by having a completely new way of orientating the lay out of the project for the user(s) to see.
-The code was refined to be as reusable as possible while also maintaining the core functionality of the project.
+This artifact was chosen to demonstrate my ability to use well founded and innovative techniques, as I ported this Java program into C++, while maintaining the initial programs structure and purpose.
+The initial program was an executable that opened up a browser interface that users can interact and scroll through.
+The page listed off different states with a link towards a travel agency that users can use to book or plan out trips to their selected state.
+When looking into porting the Java program into C++, I discovered that C++ doesn't have

 The chosen artifact was pulled from CS 250: Software Development Lifecycle, this demonstrated my ability to use well founded and innovative techniques as I ported this